kagamak/astro-paper/src/content/blog/customizing-astropaper-theme-color-schemes.md

   - academics
 ogImage: ""
 description:
-  How you can overcome procrastination and maintain the focus bubble
+  How you can overcome procrastination and maintain the focus bubble.
 ---

 > The average human attention span is now shorten than that of a goldfish.